Home ImprovementHow to Secure a Garden Shed – 10 Burglar-Proof Tips

 Go inside your shed on a sunny day and close the door.
 After your eyes adjust, you will see small rays of light.
 All of these gaps and cracks need to be sealed because spiders use them as an entrance.
 For this purpose, you can use silicone or acrylic latex caulk.
 All the joints should be silicon sealed, as well.

 Check if there are any gaps between the door and floor or threshold when it’s closed.
 If you see any, install weatherstripping on the shed entrance.
 This will make the door close more tightly and will prevent uninvited crawlers.
 Do the same for the windows.

 Keep your door and windows closed even when you’re working in the garden.
 Otherwise, it won’t matter how many entry points you’ve sealed.
 The insects in your garden will have an easy way of getting inside and staying there.

 Not the cheapest or easiest thing to install, but a heavy-duty, polyester-backed felt will stop spiders from entering your shed through the roof.
-In fact, this material is so thick that no insect will be able to penetrate it.
+In fact, this material is so thick that no insect can penetrate it.

 If you don’t want to spend that kind of money just to get rid of a few spiders, consider the following advantage.
-A new roofing felt won’t allow any water into the shed during winters, it will help preserve the temperature inside and also it will help keep damp out.
+New roofing felt won’t allow any water into the shed during winter, it will help preserve the temperature inside, and also it will help keep dampness out.
 In the long run, it will be useful for the durability of your shed.

 Did you manage to chase away the spiders from your shed?
 What method did you use?
 Let us know by commenting below!